CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Devices/Monitor-Switches.md

 <tr class="even">
 <td><p>Agent Version chart</p></td>
 <td><p>Distribution of NetQ Agent versions.
 Hover over chart segment to view the number of switches with each version.</p>
 <p><strong>Note</strong>: You should only have one version of NetQ Agent running and it should match the NetQ Platform release number.
-If you have more than one, you likely need to upgrade the older agents.</p></td>
+If you have more than one, Cumulus Networks recommends that you upgrade the older agents.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Show All</p></td>